 Stop Hunger Now! - Coming Together for a Common Cause

-Story by Gail Jacobs
+Story and Photos by Gail Jacobs

 What a day!
 What began with one person’s idea resulted in more than 275 people coming together to pack more than 40,500 meals for Stop Hunger Now – all within a single day.
 The Community Service Day event, hosted by Campbell United Methodist Church (UMC), was high energy, fast paced, boisterous and a lot of fun.
 More importantly, though, it was a wonderful success as ambitious goals to fight hunger were not only met – they were exceeded in all respects.